 Some tips to reduce nausea during pregnancy

-- Try to eat regularly, without skipping meals.
-Instead of eating three large meals a day, prepare five or six healthy meals to avoid an empty stomach and maintain your blood sugar levels.
-An empty stomach is the best way to feel nauseous, and don’t overdo it either.
-It is better to prepare small, split meals.
+- Try to eat five or six small, split meals instead of three large meals a day to avoid an empty stomach and maintain your blood sugar levels.
+An empty stomach is the best way to feel nauseous.

 - Suck or crunch some ice cubes, or suck on a slice of freshly cut lemon.